-It is the parent's responsibility to ensure that their children arrive to school on time.
+It is the parent's responsibility to ensure that their children arrive at school on time.
 Students are tardy if they arrive after the 8:25 AM bell, which signals the beginning of instructional time.
 Upon arrival, tardy students must report to the office to sign in and to pick up a tardy slip.
 The tardy slip will admit them to class.
-Tardiness disrupts everyone's education - not just that of the tardy student.
-Parents will be notified when their child is habitually tardy and will be asked to plan with the school for on-time attendance.
+Starting the day out of synch with the routines of peers can be a challenge for young children.
+Please seek out support from the school should challenges at home result in habitual tardiness.